Sexual Decision Making

-- Interacts with all people (including those with different sexual orientation and gender identity different from their own) in appropriate and respectful ways
+- Interacts with all people (including those with different sexual orientation and gender identity different from their own) in proper and respectful ways:

-- is able to identify and avoid relationships that may exploit themselves or others
+- recognizes and stays away from relationships that may not be healthy for themselves or others

-- respects others’ right to privacy and does not share personal information that others have shared with them
+- respects others’ right to privacy and doesn’t share personal information that others have shared with them

-- Acts on one’s own values and beliefs when they conflict with peers
+- Acts on one’s own values and beliefs when they aren’t the same as their peers:

-- understands pressures to be popular and accepted and makes decisions consistent with their own values
+- understands pressures to be popular and accepted and makes decisions based on their own values

-- Expresses love and intimacy in developmentally appropriate ways
+- Shows love and intimacy in a way that’s appropriate for their age:

 - believes that everyone has equal rights and responsibilities for love and sexual relationships

-- tries to understand and empathize with partner
+- tries to understand (empathize) how a partner feels

-- Has the skills to evaluate how ready they are for mature sexual relationships
+- Has the skills to decide how ready they are for mature sexual relationships:

 - talks with a partner about sexual behaviors before they happen